ablyamitsaini/ewheelers_V9.1.1/readme.txt

     -> 030862 - Special Price & Volume Discount list label updated
     -> 030850 - In Special Price & Volume Discount listing, search by seller option should be there.
     -> 030848 - When invalid amount is added for special price then it sets the previous added amount without currency symbol(Admin & Frontend)
+    -> 030849 - Latest added Special Price & Volume Discount are not listing on top in admin

 New Features :
 	> Task - 64235 - Collection Image management for Mobile Application in admin.